IsabelMarleen/GSOC2020/README.md

 # Install
 ## Docker
-Run `docker run --publish 8087:5000 --detach --name submit-plug synbiohub/plugin-submit-excel:snapshot` Check it is up using http://localhost:8087/status.
+Run `docker run --publish 8093:5000 --detach --name submit-plug synbiohub/plugin-submit-excel:snapshot` Check it is up using http://localhost:8093/status.

 ## Using Python
-Run pip install -r requirements.txt to install the requirements.
-Then run FLASK_APP=app python -m flask run.
+Run `pip install -r requirements.tx`t to install the requirements.
+Then run `FLASK_APP=app python -m flask run`.
 A flask module will run at http://localhost:5000/.

 # Testing
 To create a test manifest use (note that quotes must use " for postman):